AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms.rst

    - Including those you overload
    - Keeps readers sane

-* Justification for only mode :ada:`in` prior to Ada 2012
+* Justification for only mode :ada:`in` in earlier versions of the language

    - No side effects: should be like mathematical functions
    - But side effects are still possible via globals